Bugle 4143 - Official Coronavirus Survival Guide

 You know, it's all about rationing, isn't it?

 And about prioritizing.
+Yes.

-That's like that old, that finally puts that old Nepalese piece of wisdom into context:
+That's like that old, that finally puts that old Nepalese piece of wisdom into context of sacrifice after wedding, never been sicker.

 Sacrifice before wedding in the clear.

 That's not the greatest PR for the miracle healing industry if the pools that you bathe in to get better are now too dangerous.
+Well, hold on.

 I think this is an even, this is, it speaks even more to their power because now they're so powerful, you don't even have to get in them to have the healing effect.

-I've said that pilgrims are still welcome, but I mean, lords without the healing bath, that's like vegan-friendly cock fighting.
+I've said that pilgrims are still welcome, but I mean, lords without the healing bath, that's like vegan-friendly cockfighting.
+It's just never going to be quite the same.

 Those underground satan fights I've been attending just don't have the same zip to them.

-Well, in the South Indian town of Tirupati, which is considered one of the most holy sites for Hindus, they decided that
+The texture is weird.
+Well, in the South Indian town of Thirupati, which is considered one of the most holy sites for Hindus, they decided that

 they were not going to allow mass congregations.
+So the temple is now being evacuated.

-So the temple is now being evacuated, it's completely empty, which in India it means down to the last four million people.
+It's completely empty, which in India it means down to the last four million people.

-We've talked about the tragic side effect of sport being postponed or cancelled or generally desportified just at the time the world world needs as many pointless reality-numbing distractions as possible.
+Virus showbiz news now, and while no aspect of human activity has escaped the microscopic invisible clause of the coronavirus, we've talked about the tragic side effect of sport being postponed or cancelled or generally desportified just at the time the world needs as many pointless reality-numbing distractions as possible.

 And now the film industry has

+been forcibly jumped onto that bandwagon.
 The new James Bond film, No Time to Die, has been delayed by seven months due to coronavirus concerns.

-That's always risky with a James Bond film because in that seven-month period, one of Bond's many sexual conquests in the film could have become heavily pregnant.
+That's always risky with a James Bond film, because in that seven-month period, one of Bond's many sexual conquests in the film could have become heavily pregnant.

-And Bond is never really at his best when forced to face up to the consequences of his actions and take some responsibility for what he's done.
+And Bond is never really at his best when forced to face up to the consequences of his actions and take some responsibility

+for what he's done.
 After all these years of James Bond having unprotected sex, it's unbelievable that the coronavirus is the one that sets him back.

 It's amazing.

+Daniel Craig keeps saying that that's going to be his last Bond movie, right?
 Every time he's like, ah, this is the last time I do one of these.

 And finally, because of a global pandemic, he might be right.

+Also, why delay it?
 Just cut the first word out of the title, call it time to die, and it feels like extra contemporary.

 There has been a

-A number of new comedy acts have sprung up amidst the coronavirus global concern, including a new character act, pandemic of a hypochondriac super spreader, sold out a stadium tour in Britain and then cancelled the entire run on safety grounds, thus becoming the first self-satirizing comedian in the universe.
+sold out a stadium tour in Britain and then cancelled the entire run on safety grounds, thus becoming the first self-satirizing comedian in the universe.

 A very entertaining act based on doing poems in Latin about food-like diseases and the social panic they cause.
+And Jermaine the Germy, German, fairly self-explanatory.

 And

-You've got traditional freestyle and of course Greco-Roman hand washing that's really packing out the stadiums.
+competitive hand washing has taken off as a spectator sport as well.
+You've got traditional freestyle and, of course, Greco-Roman hand washing that's really packing out the stadiums.

-In the world of comedy, I found the shows I've been doing have had, have been fairly empty, and it's either people cautiously staying at home because of coronavirus or business as usual hard to tell that's right my crowd were well 20 years ahead of the coronavirus
+In the world of comedy, I found the shows I've been doing have had have been fairly empty and it's either people cautiously staying at home because of coronavirus or business as usual.
+Hard to tell.

-Race to get ritually humiliated by Donald Trump over the next few months news now and well the Democratic race Josh has rather dramatically clarified itself over the last week or so Joe Biden has surged on Super Tuesday and
+Race to get ritually humiliated by Donald Trump over the next few months news now.
+And well the Democratic race Josh has rather dramatically clarified itself over the last week or so.

-Mouse If America isn't ready for a female president, it's not ready for an animated mouse either.
+Mouse, if America isn't ready for a female president, it's not ready for an animated mouse either.
+He's out of the race.

 Putin, let's not rule him out.

 Trump, well, he could be the only person who could beat Donald Trump.
+Oliver, ineligible, no Smurfs rule.

+Condor Bolu still mulling it over.
 And Gondrelman, are you going to stand?
+I, you know,

 my service to the American people is I'm not running.
+Right.

 I mean, if only more people had that noble, public-spirited attitude,